AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

       The .json file must contain an array of Schedule Program objects, in accordance with the XDM schema.

-   1. Upload the .json file, as follows:
+   1. Upload the .json file:

       >[!NOTE]
       >
       >The cURL examples in this section use the following variables:
       >
-      >* For authentication with Adobe IO:
+      >* For authentication with Adobe Developer:
       >     * CUSTOMER_API_KEY
       >     * AUTH_TOKEN
       >* organization id: CUSTOMER_ORG_ID